viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 ![Pinout diagram for the ADC.](../../img/plant-watering-pi/adc-pinout.png)

-Consult your Raspberry Pi's data sheet or [this resource](https://pinout.xyz/pinout/3v3_power) for your board's pinout diagram.
+Consult your Raspberry Pi's data sheet or [pinout.xyz](https://pinout.xyz/pinout/3v3_power) for your board's pinout diagram.

 Wire the pins as follows: